MartinSvarrer/larm/posts/blog-setup/blog-setup.md

 Phone users in portrait-mode will have a struggle to see many the code snippets.
 And here I don't see a better option that to enforce a horizontal scrollbar, and keep in mind to keep my snippets simplified and as short as possible, while keeping it readable for desktop users.
 Most phones will be able to display a scroll-free version of the snippets in landscape mode, which I think is an acceptable compromise.

+## Visual Design

+I will admit, designing is not my strongest asset.
+At first I wanted to go with super simplistic reading experience, much like you would find in Firefox's reading mode, or something similar to the styling on write.as.

+As I was reading the blog [ev.ee](https://eev.ee) I realized how cool it was with some personal styling for a blog.

+To make this blog more personal, I decided to use a color scheme close to the colors of my apartment.

+TODO: INSERT IMAGES FROM APARTMENT HERE!

+Combining that with the designs of the striped beach houses of Costa Nova in Portugal, (thanks to my lovely girlfriends suggestion) which we experienced on a holiday, I managed to add some texture to the blog design, and give it a more welcoming friendly design.

+Also as a vivid board gamer, I usually pick yellow as my color, so I'm quite happy with using a bright yellow color for the design to represent my writing.